Schaaz/Schaaz/README.md

 ## Hi there 👋

+I am exploring different stuff.
+You can connect with me on linkedIn!

 <!--
 **Schaaz/Schaaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.